kellyk/wsc-resources/README.md

-# Resources for Writing and Speaking
+# Resources for Speaking and Writing

-I started collecting resources to share with the members of Write/Speak/Code.
+I started collecting resources to share with the members of [Write/Speak/Code](http://www.writespeakcode.com/).
 This repo is geared toward women interest in technical blogging and speaking.

 ## Speak